CERTCC/Vultron/docs/topics/process_models/em/principles.md

 ### Leaving an Embargo May Have Consequences

-CVD is an iterated game, and actions have consequences.
+As we note in the [CVD Guide](https://vuls.cert.org/confluence/display/CVD/5.5+Response+Pacing+and+Synchronization), CVD is an iterated game, and actions have consequences.
 Leaving an embargo early in one case may have repercussions to Participants' willingness to cooperate in later cases.

 !!! note ""
     A Participant's refusal to accept embargo terms MAY result in that